nextcloud/documentation/user_manual/pim/sync_windows10.rst

 which will display a URL that looks something like this: https://cloud.nextcloud.com/remote.php/dav/addressbooks/users/daniel/Thunderbird/

-2. Launch the Windows 10 People app.
+2. Launch the Windows 10 Calendar app.
 Then, click the settings icon (gear icon) and select "Manage accounts".

 3. Click "Add account" and choose "iCloud".